Bansko: Sports

-Bansko has recently hosted FIS World Cup alpine ski races: the women raced in 2009 in two downhills and a super-G. The men's circuit made its first stop at Bansko in 2011 with a super combined and a slalom.
+Bansko has recently hosted FIS World Cup alpine ski races: the women race in 2009 in two downhills and a super-G. The men's circuit made its first stop at Bansko in 2011 with a super combined and a slalom.
 It hosted the men's giant slalom in February 2012 and the FIS World Cup ladies' downhill and super G, and men's giant slalom and slalom.

 Alpine and biathlon competitions take place regularly.
 It is expected that the summer biathlon world cup will also take place in the resort of Bansko.